-Deta was founded by Anna Berger, Communication Designer, who recently moved from Berlin to NYC.
-The label is experimenting in the field of knitwear but is also questioning social boundaries by working with local senior citizens.
+Deta was founded by me, Anna Berger, a communication designer who recently moved from Berlin to NYC.
+My label is experimenting in the field of knitwear but is also questioning social boundaries by working with local senior citizens.
 Seeking to make garments versatile and comfortable, Deta is giving retro styles a contemporary look.

 Support your local Handwerk